Woodcut Printing Workshop

 Stage three - This a perfect opportunity to make multiple prints through editions, ending the final part of the session by experimenting with your favourite design or playing with various colours.

-Stage four - I'll be collecting everyone's individual prints, wrapping them in sheets of tissue paper and rolling them up into tubes for safe passage home.
+Stage four - I'll be collecting everyone's individual prints and rolling them up into tubes for safe passage home.

 What you'll get